eth-cscs/firecrest/examples/jupyterhub/README.md

 # FirecRESTSpawner on the Docker demo

-This is a tutorial on how to run JupyterHub with [FirecRESTSpawner](https://github.com/eth-cscs/firecrestspawner) on the [Docker demo of FirecREST](https://github.com/eth-cscs/firecrest/tree/master/deploy/demo).
+This tutorial explains how to run JupyterHub with [FirecRESTSpawner](https://github.com/eth-cscs/firecrestspawner) using the [Docker demo of FirecREST](https://github.com/eth-cscs/firecrest/tree/master/deploy/demo).

-We are going to start by deploying FirecREST together with a slurm cluster using [Docker Compose](https://docs.docker.com/compose).
+FirecRESTSpawner is a tool for launching Jupyter Notebook servers from JupyterHub on HPC clusters through [FirecREST](https://firecrest.readthedocs.io/en/stable/).
+It can be deployed on Kubernetes as part of JupyterHub and configured to target different systems.

+In this tutorial, we will set up a simplified environment on a local machine, including:

+- a [Docker Compose](https://docs.docker.com/compose) deployment of FirecREST and a single-node Slurm cluster
-Then we will install JupyterHub on a virtual environment and configure it to launch notebooks on the slurm cluster via FirecREST.
+- a local installation of JupyterHub, configured to launch notebooks on the Slurm cluster

+This deployment not only demonstrates the use case but also serves as a platform for testing and developing FirecRESTSpawner.

 ## Requirements

-For this tutorial it's necessary
+For this tutorial you will need

- * a recent installation of Docker, which includes the `docker compose` command or the older `docker-compose` command line
+ * a recent installation of Docker, which includes the `docker compose` command (or the older `docker-compose` command line tool)
- * a python installation (`>=3.9`)
+ * a Python installation (version 3.9 or higher)

 ## Setup